majidrezarahnavard/xray-configuration/Readme.md

-# Configuration for the xray reality server
+# Configuration for the xray reality servergit push esma main